izeberg/modssettingsapi/README.md

-# NOTICE

-Repository migrated to [https://github.com/IzeBerg/modssettingsapi/](GitHub) and no longer maintained here on BitBucket.

 # ModsSettings API

 This modification provides an API for third party developers to create settings for other modifications inside game easily.